 - By adding nutrient-dense foods that provide complete nourishment, you will have less room for unsatisfying nutrient-poor food, and you won’t feel deprived.

-- Slowly adding filling, nutrient dense food to your meals will help reduce situation-specific cravings, as will snacking on nutrient-dense options throughout the day.
+- Slowly adding the filling, nutrient-dense food to your meals will help reduce situation-specific cravings, as will snacking on nutrient-dense options throughout the day.

 In the end, transitioning to a new healthy lifestyle comes down to how much you want it.
 As humans, our behaviours are driven by two principles – the need to avoid pain and desire to gain pleasure.
 If the pleasure of binging on ice cream, pizza, chips and chocolate overrides the perceived pain of being unhealthy, then you’ll continue to eat this way.
 When you shift your perspective, your body follows.
 Associate more ‘pain’ with binge eating and more ‘pleasure’ with your goal of vibrant health and you’ll see results.
 You embarked on a new lifestyle for a reason.
 Reconnect with your reason why.